salmanalibanani/salmanalibanani.com/content/post/my-life-ned-episode-1.md

 Suddenly, I heard someone screaming from just outside the lecture hall.
 "Rangers... bhaag"!
 Which roughly translates to "Police is here, run for your life!".

 What I saw next bamboozles me to this day.
 The guy, our "lecturer" took off.
-I think it must have taken him less than 0.1 second to get out of the class and disappear.
+I think it must have taken him less than a tenth of a second to get out of the class and disappear.
 Usain Bolt would've been proud of that swift departure from the room.

 What the heck!